Coros Apex 2

 Bottom Line

-Choose the Coros Apex 2 if you want a light, durable training watch with great battery life and a strong app.
-Skip it if you need top-tier GPS accuracy or richer smartwatch features.
+Choose the Coros Apex 2 for long battery life, rugged lightweight materials, comfort, and a clean app.
+Skip it if you need top-tier GPS/heart-rate accuracy, richer navigation, streaming music, payments, calls, or premium smartwatch features.

 Best for